StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 to the receiver, and having the receiver echo the queue state information back to the sender does not add significant delay.

-Packet size constraints, particularly scarse bits available in the IP header, mean that for pragmatic reasons the ECN queue size feedback is limited to two states: “The source may try sending a little faster if desired,” and, “The
+Packet size constraints, particularly scarce bits available in the IP header, mean that for pragmatic reasons the ECN queue size feedback is limited to two states: “The source may try sending a little faster if desired,” and, “The